Do you see blood on the tissue when you blow your nose? Are there streaks of crimson mixed in with your mucus?

 What Should You Do If You Have Bloody Mucus?

 If you have a lot of blood in your mucus, tell your doctor.
 We can't stress that enough.
-It's true that the majority of nosebleeds and cases of bloody mucus are not serious, but it's best to be on the safe side.
+Indeed, the majority of nosebleeds and cases of bloody mucus are not serious, but it's best to be on the safe side.

 For instance, in rare cases, frequent nosebleeds could indicate the presence of tumors and paranasal sinus cancers, although these are usually accompanied by a host of other symptoms.

 Heavy nosebleeds, on the other hand, may hint at blood clotting disorders, such as HHT, as well as high blood pressure.

 For everything else, the following steps should help to clear the blood away and prevent similar issues in the future.